-{\it Setup} --- The AES model is effectively a two-parameter model: rescaling length with the distance $b$ between nearest-neighbor particles ${\bf r}=\tilde{{\bf r}} b$, and time $t=\zeta b \tilde{t}/F_a$, results in an effective dimensionless rigidity $\tilde {K}= Kb/F_a$ and dimensionless turning rate $\tilde{\xi}=\xi K F_a/\zeta$.
-This amounts to setting $\zeta=1$ and $F_a=1$ in the AES equations.
-In the following it is understood that $K$ and $\xi$ are measured in these units.
-We here simulate the particle AES model by direct integration of the coupled Eqs.(1) and (2) starting from an initial state where polarity vectors of each particle was set in random directions.
-In an experimental system this would corresponds to where cells are awakened from a quiescent state by serum~\cite{lang2024}.
-The spring constant is set to $K=20$, and we considered turning rates in the range: $\xi=\num{2}$--$\num{25}$.
+The AES model is effectively a two-parameter model: rescaling length with the distance $b$ between nearest-neighbor particles ${\bf r}=\tilde{{\bf r}} b$, and time $t=\zeta b \tilde{t}/F_a$, results in an effective dimensionless rigidity $\tilde {K}= Kb/F_a$ and dimensionless turning rate $\tilde{\xi}=\xi K F_a/\zeta$.
+This amounts to setting $\zeta=1$ and $F_a=1$ in the AES equations~\eqref{eq:3} and \eqref{eq:4}.
+In the following, it is understood that $K$ and $\xi$ are measured in these units.
+We here simulate the particle AES model by direct integration of the coupled Eqs.~\eqref{eq:3} and \eqref{eq:4} starting from an initial state where the direction of the polarity vector of each particle was set randomly.
+In an experimental system, this corresponds to the time just after the cells are activated from a quiescent state by adding serum and start moving in initially random directions~\cite{lang2024}.
+The spring constant is set to $K=20$, and we considered turning rates in the range $\xi=\num{2}$--$\num{25}$.
 This ensures that the elastic deformations are not too large, and the linear spring model is reasonable.
-For $\xi < 1$, the ordering dynamics is too slow and larger stress builds up, we therefore do not consider that range here.
-Notice that it is straightforward to add non-linear elastic springs in this model~\cite{lang2024}, however we choose to work with linear spring elasticity to clarify that the non-linear dynamics arises solely from the polarity-force coupling.
+For $\xi < 1$, the ordering dynamics is too slow and large stress builds up, therefore, we do not consider that range here.
+Notice that it is straightforward to add non-linear elastic springs in this model~\cite{lang2024}, however, we choose to work with linear spring elasticity to clarify that the non-linear dynamics arises solely from the polarity-force coupling.
 The AES model was first defined on a hexagonal bead-spring lattice~\cite{ferrante2013}, however since our study was originally motivated by understanding epithelial cell layers~\cite{lang2024} we chose to work with a statistically isotropic lattice bead-spring network.
 The network is created by first performing Langevin simulation of growing beads that form a disordered solid.
 The final bead diameters is heterogeneous and uniformly distributed in the range $b\in [0.85,1.15]$.
-The beads centers are then connected by Voronoi tesselation, similar to reference~\cite{soumya2015,lang2024}.
+The beads centers are then connected by Voronoi tessellation, exactly as in references~\cite{soumya2015,lang2024}.
 The result is a heterogeneous network that is structurally isotropic on large scales (supplemental material).
 We chose to work with circular patches, with free boundary conditions.
 This allows for spontaneous symmetry breaking of the final polarization direction.
-Imposing boundary conditions is also possible, but can result in more complex dynamics due the final state having oscillatory or unsteady dynamics.
+Imposing boundary conditions is also possible, but can result in more complex dynamics due to the final state having oscillatory or unsteady dynamics.